sprout-laravel/docs/tenants.md

 and filesystems.
 These features require that the tenant also implements the `Sprout\Contracts\TenantHasResources` interface, which requires that a tenant has a resource key.
-Tenant resource keys have the following rules:
+These keys have the following rules:

 - They **MUST** be unique for that type of tenant
 - They **MUST** be a `string`, or castable to a `string`